daberrios9/threat-hunt-EMBERFORGE/README.md

 ## 🔎 Flag Analysis & Findings

-### 🏁 Flag 1 – Fake Antivirus Dropper
+### 🏁 Flag 1 – The Compromised Principal
-- **Answer:** `BitSentinelCore.exe`
+- **Answer:** `m.smith@lognpacific.org`
-- **Discovery:** Located in `C:\ProgramData\`, the file was confirmed as the fake antivirus that launched the attack chain.
-At this point of the hunt, we just know that BitSentinelCore.exe was launched from explorer.exe, this means, the user manually clicked on it.
-I couldn't get any hits for the hash of this file in VirusTotal, so it must be a polymorphic malware (That changes a little bit every time it executes).
+- **Discovery:** Located in By reviewing Microsoft Defender XDR, I identified the affected account by opening 87241 through the Evidence and Response pane.
+The incident evidence listed the impacted user as a UPN rather than just a display name, which confirmed the account involved was m.smith@lognpacific.org.
+This UPN became the primary identity pivot for the rest of the investigation.
 ```kql
 DeviceProcessEvents
 | where DeviceName == "anthony-001"